Welcome to Surge Sanctuary!

 Thankfully, he now gets to live out the rest of his life in complete peace and harmony with the other animals here at the sanctuary.

-He loves tomatoes and misses being able to snuggle up next to Pete every night.
+He loves tomatoes and enjoys snuggling next to his pig friend Kevyn every night.

 Daisy & Maisy.